-provide This course will introduction to the principles of the American constitutional system, its philosophical underpinnings, historical development, and discussion of periods transformation.
+This course will provide introduction to the principles of the American constitutional system, its philosophical underpinnings, historical development, and periods discussion of transformation.
 Part I of this course will survey the concepts of federalism, separation of powers, executive power, legislative power, federal judicial power, states in constitutional framework, and the regular of economic activity.
-Part II of the course will emphasize the bill of rights including civil rights and liberties, equal protection, process, property rights, freedom of expression, freedom of religion, fundamental and rights application of the constitution's fourth, fifth, sixth and eighth amendments to the criminal justice system.
+Part II of the course will emphasize the bill of rights including civil rights and liberties, equal protection, process, property rights, freedom of expression, freedom of religion, fundamental rights and application of the constitution's fourth, fifth, sixth and eighth amendments to the criminal justice system.